microsoft/CyberBattleSim/README.md

 the lateral movement cyber-attacks techniques, with the hope of understanding how network topology and configuration affects them.
 With this goal in mind, we felt that modeling actual network traffic was not necessary.
 This is just one example of a significant limitation in our system that future contributions might want to address.

-On the algorithmic side, we provide some basic agents as starting points, but we would be curious to find out how state-of-the art reinforcement learning algorithms compare to them.
+On the algorithmic side, we provide some basic agents as starting points, but we would be curious to find out how state-of-the-art reinforcement learning algorithms compare to them.
 We found that the large action space intrinsic to any computer system is a particular challenge for Reinforcement Learning, in contrast to other applications such as video games or robot control.
 Training agents that can store and retrieve credentials is another challenge faced when applying RL techniques where agents typically do not feature internal memory.